Nikotheconqueror/Nikotheconqueror.github.io/README.md

 # Nikotheconqueror.github.io
-If you arereading this read me, you are cool.
+If you are reading this read me, you are cool.